citp/privacy-policy-historical/g/gr/gra/granicus.com.md

 Except as described here or in any of our other applicable privacy policies, we will not sell, distribute, lease, or provide any of your personal data to any third parties unless we have your permission to do so or are required by law.
 We share your personal data with the following categories of recipient:

   * **Agents and subcontractors**.
 We may disclose your personal data with our agents or subcontractors for the purposes identified above.
-In these cases, the agent or subcontractor will be obligated to use that personal data in accordance with the terms of this privacy statement.
+In these cases, the agent or subcontractor will be obligated to use that personal data in accordance with the terms of this privacy statement. _Your data may be shared with these types of agents and subcontractors:_
+    *       * Data deduplication and rerouting service provider
+      * Customer Relationship Management (CRM) service provider
+      * Marketing automation and analytics provider
+      * Sales development tools provider
+      * Conversion optimization and lead generation services provider
+      * Webinar marketing service provider
+      * Sales engagement solution provider
   * **Third parties as permitted or required by law.**  This may include disclosing your personal data to regulators, or law enforcement authorities.
 We may transfer and disclose the data we collect about you to comply with a legal obligation, including responding to a court order, to prevent fraud, to comply with an inquiry by a government agency or other regulator, to address security or technical issues, to respond to an emergency, or as necessary for other legal purposes.
   * **As part of a business transaction.**  In relation to an ongoing or proposed business transaction such as a transfer of the ownership or operation of Granicus, LLC or any companies in its group to another organization, if we merge with or are acquired by another organization, or if we liquidate our assets, your personal data may be transferred to a successor organization.
 If such a transfer occurs, the successor organization’s use of your data will still be subject to this statement and the privacy preferences you have expressed to us.